kubesail/pibox-os/README.md

 # KubeSail PiBox Installer

-This script installs a service which verifies that the KubeSail agent is installed after MicroK8s has started.
+This script installs a service which verifies that the KubeSail agent is installed (for your KubeSail user) after MicroK8s has started.

 To use this script, write your KubeSail username to `/boot/kubesail-username.txt` and then run: